rithram/flynn/README.md

+# FlyNN: Fly Nearest Neighbor Classifier

-# Code for "Federated Nearest Neighbor Classification with a Colony of Fruit-Flies"
+Code for the "Federated Nearest Neighbor Classification with a Colony of Fruit-Flies" paper appearing at the AAAI 2022 conference on Artificial Intelligence.

 Table of contents:
 - [Setting up environment](#setting-up-environment)